microsoft/PowerPlatformConnectors/certified-connectors/ID Analyzer/README.md

 #### DocuPass API
 * `Creating DocuPass Session`: Create a verification session for every user requiring identity verification.
+* * `Creating DocuPass Signature Session`: Create a signature session where user will review and e-sign legal document without identity verification.
 * `Validating Callback`: To make sure the data was sent from our server.

 #### Vault API